norippy-i/IoT-Gateway-Board/README.md

 Slide switch:

-  1. If switched to one side → Serial shows mode 1
+	•	If switched to one side → Serial shows mode 1
-  2. If switched to the other side → Serial shows mode 2
+	•	If switched to the other side → Serial shows mode 2
-  3. If left in between → Serial shows unknown
+	•	If left in between → Serial shows unknown

+# About the Enclosure

+This enclosure is specifically designed for the IoT Gateway Board.

+Thanks to the snap-fit structure,  can be assembled without using screws.

+It has also been confirmed that this enclosure can be manufactured with a 3D printer, so please try producing it with the 3D printer you have at home.

+Note: We have confirmed that this enclosure can be manufactured without issues under the following conditions:

+	•	3D Printer: Bmamulab X1 Carbon
+	•	Nozzle: 0.4 mm
+	•	Material: PLA

-# About the Sample Code
+# About the Sample Code License

 The sample code in this repository uses the following libraries: